Happy-and-Smile/minecraft-protocol/docs/API.md

 Unregister a channel `name` and send the unregister packet if `custom` is true.

+### client.signMessage(message: string, timestamp: BigInt, salt?: number) : Buffer

+Generate a signature for a chat message to be sent to server

+### client.verifyMessage(publicKey: Buffer | KeyObject, packet) : boolean

+Verifies a player chat packet sent by another player against their public key

 ## Not Immediately Obvious Data Type Formats